ntoll/pride_and_prejudice_and_python/README.rst

 beginner programmers get to see the movement of thought used to solve the problem as the code unfolds.
 Enjoy..! :-)

+You can run this Jupyter notebook online here: https://mybinder.org/v2/gh/ntoll/pride_and_prejudice_and_python/master

 Example Output
 --------------